hyperledger-labs/acapy-java-client/README.md

 A flow has the usually following steps:

-1. The user is presented with a QRCode that contains an invite URL like: https://myhost.com/url/1234
+1. The user is presented with a QRCode that contains an invitation URL like: https://myhost.com/url/1234
-2. The server side HTTP handler of this URL responds with a HTTP.FOUND response that has the proof request encoded in the m parameter
+2. The server side HTTP handler of this URL responds with an HTTP.FOUND response that has the proof request encoded in the m parameter
-3. The mobile wallet tries to match a credential, and then responds with a proof if possible
+3. The mobile wallet tries to match a stored credential, and then responds with a proof presentation if possible
 3. The server side WebhookHandler waits for the proof and then triggers further actions

 ```java